Meet the Team

 Administrative Assistant

-Grace Kim was born in South Korea and came to the United States when she was 10 years old.
-She grew up in a strong Christian home, and during her freshman year in college she received a heart to become a missionary in an unreached nation.
+Grace was born in South Korea and came to the United States when she was 10 years old.
+She grew up in a strong Christian home, and during her freshman year in college, she received a heart to become a missionary in an unreached nation.
 After college, she went to Turkey for two years and then spent about eight years doing mission mobilization work around the world in 25 countries.
 She is now a student at Southern, where she graduated with an MA in Missiology and is currently a Ph.D. student in World Religions under the supervision of Dr. Ibrahim.
-Grace is passionate about mobilizing the global church for missions in the Muslim World and is excited to see greater Christian understanding of Islam through the work of the Jenkins Center.
+Grace is passionate about serving Muslims and is excited to see greater Christian understanding of Islam through the work of the Jenkins Center.

 Finance Associate